microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 </Button>
 ```

-Similarly, you still can't mix syntaxes for collection properties.
-For example the following is an error:
+That rule still applies, so the following is an error:

 ```xml
 //Warning: Incorrect syntax